 - Check-in is at 3pm and late check-out at 12pm

 The included extras came to £132 for the dinner as the macaroons and late check out are difficult to quantify.
 That made the room cost £182.96.
-The average normal price of a plush room is £265 although you can get it for £185 in the suite sale during January.
+The average normal price of a plush room is £265 although you can get it for £185 in a sale during the quieter months.
 Overall the value of the Secret Escapes deal was only marginally better than you could get from the hotel during a sale but a lot will depend on when you wish to visit.

-There is also a Peter Alliss designed championship golf course. as well as an Italianate garden, a grotto, an orchard and beehives.
+There is also a Peter Alliss designed championship 18 hole golf course. as well as an Italianate garden, a grotto, an orchard, and beehives.
 If you are feeling energetic there is a tennis court, croquet lawn, putting green and pool table.

 The bedrooms are individually designed and spread over the main building and a dozen old cottages that line the lane leading into the Castle Combe.
 If you would prefer a particular room or location the hotel are happy to try to accommodate this if you contact them in advance.